 1. Parties and Purpose

-This section names the involved parties, whether a marketing agency hiring a manager, a brand working with an influencer, or a contractor serving a small business.
-The agreement identifies service providers and recipients while defining work goals such as campaign management or account administration.
+This section identifies both parties: whether it’s a marketing agency hiring a social media manager, a brand working with an influencer, or a freelancer managing a local business account.
+The social media agreement names the service provider and the client, then outlines the campaign goals, such as account management, content creation, or multi-platform strategy.

 2. Scope of Work